 Online Bachelor's Degree in Computer Information Systems

 Learn about the curriculum and program requirements for an online bachelor's degree in computer information systems.
 Find out about employment outlook in the field and median salary data.
-Schools offering Information Technology degrees can also be found in these popular choices.

 Why Should I Pursue an Online Bachelor's Degree in Computer Information Systems?

 The U.S. Bureau of Labor Statistics (BLS) states that while a graduate degree is preferred, you must hold at least a bachelor's degree to qualify as a computer information systems manager.
 The BLS also says that experience in business and in one or more computer-related technical fields may help you secure a position.

 Because of the desirability of practical experience, an online bachelor's degree program may be the path for you to choose if you already work in the computer field, and at the same time can prepare you if you want to go on to graduate work.
 The flexible nature of most programs makes them more easily compatible with your personal and work schedules and often allows you to set your own pace.

 |Degree Features||Online bachelor's degrees may be ideal for those working in computer field and/or those preparing for a graduate program|

 |Online Learning||Online courses typically asynchronous with 24/7 access to materials; schools may offer multiple start/finish dates per year for flexibility|

 |Common Coursework||Data applications, systems design, programming, software engineering|

 |Additional Requirements||Capstone project, internship, and/or directed independent study project|

 |Certification||Earning voluntary industry certifications may improve job prospects|